5.4. PTXdist parameter reference

 build specified make target in PTXdist.

-export_src <target-dir>
+export-src <target-dir>

 export all source archives needed for this project to <target-dir>.